Karaka-Management/oms-Admin/Docs/Help/de/groups.md

 ### Element

 The element is a `module` and `type` specific subpart which only should be set if the `type` is defined in the permission.
 For further information what kind of elements are available for a module and type please refer to the module specific documentation.
-Usually it referes to a section on a module page.
+Usually it refers to a section on a module page.

 ### Component